tafaust/pyCrow/README.md

     $ source ./venv/bin/activate
     $ pip install -r requirements.txt

+Finally, you will need a `redis` Message Broker running.
+The suggested installation is via `docker`.
+Make sure to have the `docker` daemon running and install `redis` by typing the following in your console

+    # docker run --name crow-redis -d -p 6379:6379 redis

-By now, you should have the framework installed.
+By now, you should have the framework installed and be able to start it.
 If not, please open up an issue for that.

 ## Getting Started
 TBD